enenarealalexnurmi/enenarealalexnurmi/README.md

-Hello, my name is Alexey Shishkunov.
+Hello, my name is Mr. Mraz.

-This is my repository for learning programming.
+This is my repository for doing nothing.

 I am interested in C / C ++ / C #

-I have experience in QA and participation in hackathons.
+I have experience in QA and failing in hackathons.

-I currently devote most of my time to my studies and a few pet projects.
+I currently devote most of my time to my studies and a few pets.

 You can contact me as follows: